spncryn/docs/presskits/work.md

 _My Work Is Not Yet Done_ is a narrative-driven investigative horror game, combining elements of the survival/simulation genres with a dense, nonlinear plot exploring the imbrication and dissolution of human identities/meanings within uncanny wilderness.

-_Work_ follows the final days of the inquisitor Avery, the last remaining survivor of a doomed excursionary mission into a remote and unaccountable stretch of old country.
-Tasked with tracking down the source of an inscrutable signal, she must navigate, survey and survive an eerie, ever-shifting landscape reclaimed by nature — and perhaps something stranger.
+_Work_ follows the final days of the inquisitor Avery, the last surviving member of a doomed scientific expedition into a remote and unaccountable stretch of sinking country.
+Tasked with tracking down the source of a strange transmission believed to have originated from somewhere within the region, she must navigate, survey and survive an eerie, ever-shifting landscape reclaimed by nature -- and perhaps something stranger.

+The game heavily revolves around a combination of open-ended investigative and analytical work, in tandem with a detailed simulation-lite approach to representing the character's embodied physical experience at the level of moment-to-moment minutiae.
+It's also about haunted radio signals, and catastrophic signal failures, and the encroaching emptiness of wilderness, and the paradox of an empty tomb.
+And lastly, of course (although hopefully not ironically), it's about unfinished -- and unfinishable -- work.

 It is part of an ongoing series of works within a larger shared universe dedicated to examining questions of theological and cosmic horror: issues such as faith, weakness, devotion and loneliness — and the concomitant suffering contingent to such experiences.